 The Adult Summer Reading Club

-In addition, seven museum passes at the Huntington Branch are underwritten by the Friends.
+In addition, several museum passes at the Huntington Branch are underwritten by the Friends.
 The passes allow any Shelton library card holder free or discounted admission to:

 The Discovery Museum